Legal Notice

 As the regulatory requirements and data change on an ongoing basis, Deutsche Oppenheim as a subsidiary of Deutsche Bank AG - where it acts as a Financial Market Participant - does not have a single defined policy relating to principal adverse impacts.
 Where relevant, however, they are covered by existing procedure documents.
 Deutsche Oppenheim is fully committed to integrating a more thorough and exhaustive principal adverse impact framework into its discretionary portfolio management services in alignment with such developments.

-For financial products that follow a sustainable investing approach, Deutsche Bank AG has additionally specified a Sustainable Classification Criteria Policy (published 2021) that has to be adhered to Deutsche Oppenheim too.
+For financial products that follow an ESG investing approach, Deutsche Bank AG has additionally specified a ESG Classification Criteria Procedure (published 2021) that has to be adhered to Deutsche Oppenheim too.
 Deutsche Oppenheim in its role as a Financial Market Participant uses third-party data providers to exclude or set threshold limits on exposure to industries or practices that are aligned to select adverse sustainability indicators.

 Deutsche Oppenheim also regularly performs an assessment to determine the materiality of non-financial topics for the bank and its stakeholders.
-As part of this assessment, Deutsche Oppenheim assesses any potential significant risks that are very likely to have or will have a severe negative impact on a material non-financial topic in terms of Deutsche Oppenheim business activities, business relations, and products and services.
+As part of this assessment, Deutsche Oppenheim assesses actual and potential positive and negative impacts as well as actual and potential risks and opportunities for environmental, social and governance topics in terms of Deutsche Oppenheim business activities, business relations, and products and services.

-For the assessment of principal adverse impacts on sustainability factors, Deutsche Oppenheim relies on data provided by capital management companies, investment funds and a third-party data provider.
-If no data from the capital management company or investment fund company is available, data from a third-party data provider is used.
+For the assessment of principal adverse impacts on sustainability factors, Deutsche Oppenheim relies on data provided by by third-party data providers.
+These previously mentioned providers expose data as reported by investee companies, or investment fund managers.
+If no data from the investee company or investment fund company is available, the third-party data provider may provide estimated data which can be used.

 Deutsche Oppenheim does not guarantee that this information is correct or complete.
 Furthermore, Deutsche Oppenheim cannot guarantee the correctness of the third-party data provider’s assessment.
 Deutsche Oppenheim also has no influence on any disruptions to the third-party data provider’s analysis and research preparation.